-To prevent serious penalties, including incarceration and hefty fines, under Section 380 of the Criminal Code, and the potential lifelong impact of a criminal record, consult with a criminal defence lawyer as soon as you are aware of an investigation against you.
+To prevent serious penalties, including incarceration and hefty fines, under Section 380 of the Criminal Code, and the potential lifelong impact of a criminal record, prompt legal advice is essential.

 What to do next if you’ve been accused of fraud

-1. STOP: Do not talk to the CPS or RCMP without a lawyer.
+1. Stop: Do not talk to the Calgary Police Service (CPS) or RCMP without a lawyer.

-2. SAVE: Preserve all emails, texts, and financial logs.
+2. Save: Preserve all emails, texts, and financial logs and do not delete any evidence.

-3. SILENCE: Deactivate social media.
-Do not discuss the case with coworkers.
+3. Silence: Deactivate social media.
+Do not discuss the case with coworkers, friends, or family.

-4. SECURE: Call a Strategic Criminal Defence lawyer for a confidential consultation.
+4. Call: Contact a Strategic Criminal Defence lawyer as soon as possible for a free, confidential consultation.

 Contact us for a free, no-obligation consultation.